 Seed Starting for my Flower Garden

-- Open storage container upside down or place separated top on surface.
+- Open storage container upside down or place the separated top on the surface.

 - Try arranging trays to fit.
 Cut and remove some cells to fit if needed.

 - Fill cells with soil.
 Tamp down and water until wet.
 Top off with more soil if needed and repeat watering.
-If soil or seedstarter seems to float, I may leave until the next day, and redampen medium.
+If soil or seed starter seems to float, I may leave until the next day and re-dampen the medium.

 - Plant seeds according to packets.
-Mark rows or individual cells if more than 1 type of seeds are planted.
+Mark rows or individual cells if more than one type of seed is planted.
 A few marking ideas are shown below.

-- Add water to tray at least 1/8" deep.
-It's important for Seeds to stay wet instead of just damp for the first 24 hours to kick-start the rooting process.
+- Add water to the tray so that it is at least 1/8" deep.
+It's important for seeds to stay wet instead of just damp for the first 24 hours to kick-start the rooting process.
 This also helps with many coated seeds.

 - Cover, and proceed to "Quick Sprouting" below.